VCHSRobots/Pinball/Documentation/notes.md

 ## Setting up Raspberry and Python Environment
 We keep library and shard python code in a libaray, in the folder /home/pi/pb/lib.
 This folder must be put in the python path for loading modules.
-Do this by coping pinball.pth to /home/pi/.local/lib/python3.9/site-packages
+Do this by copying pinball.pth to /home/pi/.local/lib/python3.9/site-packages

 ALso, edit the .bashrc file and add following to last line:

 PATH=/home/pi/pb/bin:$PATH

+## Fixing the UART in the Raspberry
+Its likely if you use the default UART port for communication with the nodes, you will run into baudrate problems.
+To fix, use the better UART port (but this will disable bluetooth).
+In /boot/config.txt:  add the following line to the end of the file:

+    dtoverlay = pi3-disable-bt